III-1f PHI Standards to Augment Restricted Information Controls: Clinical Research Data

 - IRB Approval.
 Management of data obtained from hospital clinical systems for research purposes must be performed under an approved Institutional Review Board (IRB) protocol.

 - An Information Systems Security Plan (ISSP) addressing security risks may be required by the IRB.
-The ISSP requirement is outlined in university’s Tier III Controls
+The ISSP requirement is outlined in university’s Restricted Information Controls

 - A privacy impact assessment.